A HISTORY OF ANDOVER TREES

 Photograph: Suki Dhanda for the Observer.

-In 2016 Hampshire Gardens Trust awarded us the Peter Maunder trophy.
+2016 Hampshire Gardens Trust’s Peter Maunder trophy

 The trophy is awarded for an outstanding contribution from a person involved in school gardening.
 Sue Stuart, Chair of Education Committee, said: